RumbleDB/python-jsoniq/README.md

 # Last updates

+## Version 0.1.0 alpha 11
+- Fix an issue when feeding a DataFrame output by rumble.jsoniq() back to a new JSONiq query (as a variable).

 ## Version 0.1.0 alpha 10
 - Add an explicit explanation on stderr if the Java version is not properly set, together with hints.